 In addition to your monthly exam to detect any abnormal growths, daily breast massage will help reduce pain, tenderness, inflammation and some benign lumps by promoting lymphatic fluid drainage.
 Have fun with this!
 Touching your breasts in a loving way has many benefits.

 TASTE Your diet has a big impact on your overall health, including breast health.
 Learn which foods to choose and which to avoid.

 SMELL Using the power of plants and aromatherapy has many calming, healing and preventative powers.
 Properly produced essential oils are living substances which raise electrical frequency levels of your body and trigger healing and protection.
 Sniff your way into serenity!

 LISTEN Your words and your thoughts affect your health.
-Do you sound worried all of the time?
+Do you sound worried or angry all of the time?
 Do you focus on fear or regret of your future and past?
 Learn to choose healing, healthy thoughts and words.